 I chose to make these guys into true pot pies and bake them off in soup mugs, but feel free to bake this in a baking dish.
 Although, you have to admit, the little personal-sized mugs are super adorable.
 Especially for a dinner party.
 If you do things like that.

 I’d say that chicken pot pie is high up on my all-time favorite comfort foods list.
 In it is everything that is good about the world.
 Colorful veggies, plump chicken, flavorful gravy and a flaky, buttery crust to help tie it all together.
-Unfortunately, a traditional pot pie is also way high up on the not-so-good-for-you scale.
-The gravy is often made with cream and a small truckload of butter.
-For this recipe, I lightened up the filling by using fat-free milk and broth as the base.

 I went the traditional route with the veggies here, but feel free to experiment with whatever you like.
 Pot pies are incredibly adaptable.
 Make this vegetarian.
 Make it with seafood (lobster pot pie? yum!).
 Make it with more sweet potatoes.
 Make it without carrots.
 Whatever floats your boat.